 Half Day Alaska Sea Kayaking Trips

-A Half Say Sea Kayaking trip in Resurrection Bay is a great way to get out on the water, explore the coastline, and learn about this beautiful area.
-We offer three different starts times for this tour.
+A Half Day Sea Kayaking trip in Resurrection Bay is a great way to get out on the water, explore the coastline, and learn about this beautiful area.

 8 am - Noon